seal-codes/pitch/pages/11-sarah-success.md

 <!--
 Now Sarah can embed a visible, verifiable seal directly onto her work.
 She's not just protecting her art; she's proudly declaring, 'This is mine.
 I stand behind it.'
 She's restoring the trust in her creative interactions, and her audience knows they're seeing authentic work.

+[SHORT VERSION] Now Sarah can proudly declare "This is mine" with verifiable proof embedded directly in her work.
+She's restoring trust in her creative interactions.
 -->